sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/3500 - match-arrays.md

-Sensible creates an anchor using the last element in a Match array if:
+Sensible matches the last element in a Match array if:

-- The other array elements precede the last element in order.
+- Each array element targets a separate successive line in the document.
-- Each array element targets a separate successive line.
+- The matches specified in the array occur in the document in the same order as in the array.
+For more information about line ordering, see [Lines](doc:lines).

 This example creates an Anchor line using the last element in the array: